In a world full of freely available blogs and articles, why should you subscribe to this particular blog?

 - I write the blog to help equip Christian leaders with the spirituality that drives Christian leadership.

-- I especially want to help you finish your ministry career well, retiring with honour, and leaving a legacy of a call that flourished right to the end.
+- God wants you to retire with honour.
+I especially want to help you finish your ministry career well, retiring with honour, and leaving a legacy of a call that flourished right to the end.

-- I believe God’s abundant blessing is most likely to come to ministries that are faithful to his ways in every aspect of their operation.
+I believe God’s abundant blessing is most likely to come to ministries which are faithful to his ways in every aspect of their operation.

 This is why I write this blog.
 Another post will help you use this blog most effectively.